dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 This can help us stand up against rampant nihilism's dehumanizing scourge.

-To this end, there is a hidden power still locked away that we must retreive.
+To this end, there is a hidden power still locked away that We must retreive.

 <a name="guarding-the-origin-of-semiotics" />